All Upcoming Events

 Kepler's Literary Foundation programs include live events that bring people face to face with leading intellectuals.
 Event formats include lectures, panel discussions, on-stage interviews, educational workshops, literary seminars, and community discussion groups covering the arts, culture, science, and current affairs.
 Our programs involve noted writers, artists, and original thinkers who engage with the community to discuss their ideas, insights, perspectives, and stories.

-This month the Kepler’s Non-Fiction Book Club will discuss Washington: A Life by celebrated biographer Ron Chernow.
+This month the Kepler’s Non-Fiction Book Club will discuss Happy Go Lucky by David Sedaris.

 Deep Cuts Book Club is back with another round of female writing that changed literature.